How to remedy a poor sense of self

 Often the real self gets obscured as a result of one defining moment.
 For example, mine happened when my mother smacked me across the face as I tried to get her attention while she talked on the phone.

-I was three at the time.
-So, in many ways I had been disconnected from my authentic self since age three.
+I was two or three at the time.
+So, in many ways I had been disconnected from my authentic self since that age.

 I learned to stay quiet and small to avoid attracting attention.
 I turned down opportunities that would increase my visibility.
 I took on the persona of a shy person.